 Which destination comes first to your mind when you think about Malaysia?
 Probably Kuala Lumpur and Penang island?
 No?
 Something else?
 Then, great! :).
 Of course, there are more places to visit but my 2 mentioned are advertised most and more information you can find about it.
 This time my outlook goes to street art in Penang island (how to get there).

-One of the reasons why Penang became famous, is because George Town was included to protected UNESCO heritage sites in 2008.
-As well, lately George Town streets were “decorated” by the interesting, unique murals.
-Some people thinks that street art in Penang ruin the heritage, others – that it’s the thing which attracts more people to come and also should be develop in the future.
+One of the reasons why Penang became famous, is because George Town was included as a protected UNESCO heritage site in 2008.
+As well, lately, George Town streets were “decorated” by the interesting, unique murals.
+Some people think that street art in Penang ruins the heritage, others – that it’s the thing which attracts more people to come and also should be developed in the future.
 Like in the rest of the world – you can adore street art or hate it: D. So how is it?
-But maybe before answer you should know how street art came to Penang streets.
+But maybe before answer, you should know how street art came to Penang streets.

 In the very beginning

-I’m happy that Ernest is making Lithuanian name famous in the world (like I’m originally as well from Lithuania :)).
-Honestly, first time I heard about Ernest when I saw news in Lithuania, 2012.
-It was presentation of his works for street art in Penang.
+I’m happy that Ernest is making the Lithuanian name famous in the world (like I’m originally as well from Lithuania :)).
+Honestly, the first time I heard about Ernest when I saw the news in Lithuania, in 2012.
+It was a presentation of his works for street art in Penang.
 At that time I thought “Malaysia it’s so far”, so I just forgot it.
-Only coming to Penang and see some of his murals (first I didn’t know that it’s his works) I was really amazed of the concept, playful, colorful and joyful murals.
-It made me smile and later become more interested about the authors, it was time to remember Zach name again.
+Only coming to Penang and see some of his murals (first I didn’t know that it’s his works) I was really amazed by the concept, playful, colorful, and joyful murals.
+It made me smile and later become more interested in the authors, it was time to remember Zach name again.
 And then I thought – “Wow – we (Lithuania) have really talented people”.
 Just somehow Lithuanians doesn’t know or forget talented people easily :( (in George Town festival 2014 participated and another Lithuanian artist – Antanas Dubra).